ozawa-hi/agatereports/README.rst

 This package aims to be a solution to following users:

-- Python developers who want to create a report using GUI tool.
+- Python developers who want to create a report using GUI tool instead of directly coding with ReportLab.
 - Users who want to modify existing reports without programming.

 Differences with JasperReports